 Also trim your edges to make them look much neater like this.

-Remember that your pages should be double the width of the actual page as we sew them together down the middle to make double pages.
+Remember that your pages should be double the width of the actual page

 Once you have all 3 "chapters" sewn down the middle you will start to sew them onto the inner cover fabric you have chosen for the inside of your needlecase.